The best products to splurge on from Nordstrom's Anniversary Sale | CNN Underscored

 Pure Silk White Queen Pillowcase Duo ($125, $178 value; nordstrom.com)

-For anyone with damaged or bleached hair, silk pillowcases are way more forgiving and help protect against breakage while you’re catching your zzzs.
-If you swear by your blow outs and want to keep your strands in line as long as possible, they’ll help cut down on bed head too.
+For anyone with damaged or bleached hair, silk pillowcases are way more forgiving and help protect against breakage while you’re catching your zzz’s.
+If you swear by your blowouts and want to keep your strands in line as long as possible, they’ll help cut down on bed head too.

 Bio Ionic 10x Pro Ultralight Speed Dryer ($199, originally $295; nordstrom.com)

-At less than one pound, this hair dryer is great for those of us who have a lot of hair to get through in the limited morning hours: The company says it’ll dry your hair in 10 minutes, and the motor in it is designed to last a decade, so it’s a buy-once-use-for-ages kind of thing.
+At less than 1 pound, this hair dryer is great for those of us who have a lot of hair to get through in the limited morning hours: The company says it’ll dry your hair in 10 minutes, and the motor in it is designed to last a decade, so it’s a buy-once-use-for-ages kind of thing.
 And at $100 off, that’s not too shabby.

 Dr. Barbara Sturm Anti-Aging Renewal Set ($279, $455 value; nordstrom.com)

-This German skincare brand is much-loved in its home country (and across the Atlantic!) for its effective formulas, and this starter kit is the perfect way to get to know the brand at about $175 off the normal value of this quartet: It comes with a full-size Super Anti-Aging serum that helps with inflammation and moisture; travel sizes of the line’s cleanser and 24-hour face cream formulated to make you glow; and a packet of the Anti-Anging Face Cream that’s the perfect tester size for overnights and weekends away.
+This German skin care brand is much loved in its home country (and across the Atlantic!) for its effective formulas, and this starter kit is the perfect way to get to know the brand at about $175 off the normal value of this quartet: It comes with a full-size Super Anti-Aging serum that helps with inflammation and moisture; travel sizes of the line’s cleanser and 24-hour face cream formulated to make you glow; and a packet of the Anti-Anging Face Cream that’s the perfect tester size for overnights and weekends away.

 Sunday Riley Good Genes Home & Away Set ($114, $184 value; nordstrom.com)

-Two bottles of Good Genes anti-aging treatment, a flagship product of cult-favorite skincare brand Sunday Riley, come in this value set.
-One’s for your beauty cabinet at home; the other is sized for taking in your TSA-sized clear bag for your summer vacation.
+Two bottles of Good Genes anti-aging treatment, a flagship product of cult-favorite skin care brand Sunday Riley, come in this value set.
+One’s for your beauty cabinet at home; the other is sized for taking in your TSA-size clear bag for your summer vacation.

 PMD Pro Clean Rose Quartz Facial Cleansing Device ($118, originally $179; nordstrom.com)

 PMD’s cleansing devices are the next best thing to a scrub-down at the spa, and this one is designed for your self-care facial routine.
-It boasts four cleaning modes providing up to 7,000 vibrations per minute and a special Pro-model-only feature called Active Warmth, a warming boost that helps you get the products you use deep into your pores for greater efficacy.
+It boasts four cleaning modes, providing up to 7,000 vibrations per minute and a special Pro model-only feature called Active Warmth, a warming boost that helps you get the products you use deep into your pores for greater efficacy.

 Tom Ford Black Orchid Parfum Set ($150, $225 value; nordstrom.com)

-This two-pack of the designer’s debut fragrance, still his most iconic (so far, anyway), contains a sophisticated golden bottle for at home and a mini-version for on the go.
+This two-pack of the designer’s debut fragrance, still his most iconic (so far, anyway), contains a sophisticated golden bottle for at home and a mini version for on the go.
 The parfum formula, modified over the years only for more potency, ensures lingering notes of black plum and ylang-ylang with golden rum.

 For more great Nordstrom deals, check out CNN Coupons.